CommuteAir: Incidents and accidents

-CommuteAir Flight 4821
+CommutAir Flight 4821

-On January 3, 1992, CommuteAir Flight 4821, a Beechcraft 1900C operating for USAir Express was flying from Plattsburgh, New York to Newark, New Jersey, with stops in Saranac Lake and Albany in New York, crashed into a wooded mountaintop as it was landing at Adirondack Regional Airport.
+On January 3, 1992, CommutAir Flight 4821, a Beechcraft 1900C operating for USAir Express was flying from Plattsburgh, New York to Newark, New Jersey, with stops in Saranac Lake and Albany in New York, crashed into a wooded mountaintop as it was landing at Adirondack Regional Airport.
 Of the four people on board (two passengers and two crew), two were killed while the other two sustained serious injuries.

 The cause of the crash was determined to be pilot error in establishing a stabilized approach and cross-checking instruments.
 Factors related to the accident were: weather conditions and possible precipitation static interference, caused by inadequate grounding between the radome and fuselage that could have resulted in unreliable glide slope indications."

-CommuteAir Flight 4933
+CommutAir Flight 4933

-On March 4, 2019, CommuteAir Flight 4933, operating for United Express, landed off the runway during its second attempt at landing in Presque Isle International Airport.
+On March 4, 2019, CommutAir Flight 4933, operating for United Express, landed off the runway during its second attempt at landing in Presque Isle International Airport.
 The left main landing gear was torn from the aircraft and embedded in one of the two rear engines.
 The accident resulted in a loss of the airframe.
 Passengers and crew were evacuated, with three passengers and one crew member requiring treatment for minor injuries.

 The National Transportation Safety Board (NTSB) attributed the accident to confirmation bias which prompted the pilots to continue descending even though they could not see the runway due to snow.
 Contributing factors were poor decision-making by the captain, fatigue of the first officer, and misalignment of the localizer caused by snow.
 The NTSB criticized the airline's training practices, as the captain had been promoted to that status despite a history of training failures and disciplinary action.
-The NTSB also noted that at least six CommuteAir flight crews had noticed the localizer misalignment prior to the accident but none had reported it under the airline's safety program until after the event; one CommuteAir crew had reported the problem to the Federal Aviation Administration beforehand, but the agency did not issue a bulletin because protocol dictated that more than one report was required.
+The NTSB also noted that at least six CommutAir flight crews had noticed the localizer misalignment prior to the accident but none had reported it under the airline's safety program until after the event; one CommuteAir crew had reported the problem to the Federal Aviation Administration beforehand, but the agency did not issue a NOTAM because protocol dictated that more than one report was required.